sindre0830/Weather-Events/README.md

 ##### Technologies used

 The technologies we are going to use are Firestore, OpenStack and Docker.
 We are using firestore for caching.
-The weather data are stored for 6 hours.
+The weather data is stored for 6 hours.
 Whether or not the geocoords are stored depends on the importance of the selected location.
 If it has a low importance, it is stored for 3 hours.
-If the importance is high, it is stored in a file.
+If the importance is high, it is saved in a file.
 The data about holidays are stored until the year change.
-Data regarding countries, capitals and alpha2code are stored in files as well.

 #### Structure